-The Dorfer valley near Kals am Grossglockner is well-known for its Dabaklamm gorge at the valley entrance and Lake Dorfer.
+The Dorfer Valley near Kals am Grossglockner is well-known for its Daba Gorge at the valley entrance, and Lake Dorfer at its end

-In the village of Burg in the national park municipality of Kals am Grossglockner, a beautiful approx. 3 hour hike to the Dorfer valley and the Dabaklamm gorge starts.
-The wild and romantic gorge with its roaring water and the viewing platforms is well-known and shows impressively the power of water.
-The hike proceeds further to the Kalser Tauernhaus mountain hut (1,755 m asl) and from there to a mountain lake of the same name as the valley, Lake Dorfer.
+In the village of Burg in Kals am Grossglockner, a beautiful approx. 3-hour hike to the Dorfer Valley and the Daba Gorge starts.
+The wild gorge with its roaring water and the viewing platforms is well-known.
+The hike proceeds further to the Kalser Tauernhaus Hut at 1,755 m a.s.l., and from there to a mountain lake of the same name as the valley: Lake Dorfer, or Dorfersee in German.

 Altitude: 1,935 m a.s.l.